afrid18/Data_structures_and_algorithms_in_cpp/README.md

 * Every question should be alloted a new file and there must be question at the start of the file.
 * There should be there folders each for **Reinforcement**,  **Creativity** and **Projects**.

+### Contributing structure of the each chapter and each topic of the chapter should aling with the pattern shown below
+For example, consider **chapter 5**, has stack as a topic, and that topic has sub-topics like ArrayStack, LinkedList Stack, etc,.
+Then the following pattern is used for all the relevent structuring

+chapter_5
+└── stack
+    ├── ArrayStack
+    │   ├── ArrayStack.cpp
+    │   ├── ArrayStack.h
+    │   ├── ArrayStackTest.cpp
+    │   └── Makefile

 ### _Data Structures and Algorithms in CPP is a book written by Goodrich Michael T._
 [![Data Structures and Algorithms in CPP](./img/book.jpeg)](https://www.amazon.in/Data-Structures-Algorithms-Michael-Goodrich/dp/0470383275)